annihilatorrrr/OnlineClassesBot/README.md

 `python3 -m pip install -r requirements.txt`

  The Bot is ready to work now,
- Put the invite link of your 1st online class in 'meeting_link1.txt' and the invite link of 2nd class in 'meeting_link.txt'.
+ Put the invite links of your online classes and delay between those classes in 'config.py'.
- Run the following commands(in the same directory) to run the bot:
+ Run the following commands (in the same directory) to run the bot:

 `python zoom_bot.py`